lhsego/docs-csp2015/markdown/download_instructions.md

 to program in R, but it is not necessary.
 You may download it here:
 <a href="http://www.rstudio.com/" target="_blank">http://www.rstudio.com/</a>.

-3. You will need a non-Internet Explorer browser installed on your computer.
-Firefox, Safari, or Chrome will all work fine.
+3. You will need the Firefox or Chrome browser installed on your computer.
+Internet Explorer and Safari sometimes have problems displaying Trelliscope views.

 4. Open R and execute the following commands to install Tessera and other libraries you'll need for the demos: